Doctor of Nurse Anesthesia Practice

 NRAN933: Professional Practice II

-This course will focus on professional issues that impact anesthesia practice including ethics, practice standards, reimbursement, and the legal system.
+This course will focus on professional issues that impact anesthesia practice including reimbursement, and the legal system.